onlydavis34-debug/FightGrid-Website/README.md

 FightGrid Website
-Official website and privacy policy for the FightGrid Android app.
+A lightweight, public website hosting the official Privacy Policy for the FightGrid Android app.
+This repository exists to provide a stable, HTTPS‑secured policy URL required for Google Play compliance.

-Published Privacy Policy URL
+Live Privacy Policy
+URL:
 https://onlydavis34-debug.github.io/FightGrid-Website/privacy.html

-This link is publicly accessible, HTTPS‑secured, and compliant with Google Play’s User Data and Privacy Policy requirements.
+This page is publicly accessible, requires no login, and meets all Google Play User Data and Privacy Policy requirements.

+Purpose
+Google Play requires developers to provide a publicly accessible Privacy Policy hosted on a secure domain.
+This repository delivers:

+A clean, single‑page HTML Privacy Policy

+A stable GitHub Pages URL for Play Console

+A transparent, review‑friendly structure

+A simple, fast, and reliable hosting solution

+This repo is dedicated solely to FightGrid’s legal documentation.

-About This Repository
+Repository Structure
-This repository hosts a minimal static website used to publish FightGrid’s Privacy Policy.
-The site is intentionally simple — a single privacy.html file — to ensure fast loading, easy review, and full compliance with Google Play Console requirements.

-Included Files
+File	Description
-privacy.html — The complete Privacy Policy for FightGrid
+privacy.html	Full Privacy Policy for FightGrid README.md	Documentation for this repository

-Effective date: 2026‑07‑09
+.gitignore	Excludes OS/editor files and artifacts LICENSE	MIT License for this repository

+Privacy Policy Metadata
+The following values are included inside privacy.html:

+Effective Date: July 9, 2026

 Developer: onlydavis34-debug

-Contact email: onlydavis34@gmail.com
+Contact Email: onlydavis34@gmail.com

-README.md — Repository documentation

-.gitignore — Excludes OS/editor files and local artifacts

-LICENSE — MIT License for this repository
+These values should be updated whenever the policy changes.

-Publishing Instructions
+Publishing Instructions (GitHub Pages)
 Confirm all values inside privacy.html are correct.

 Commit and push changes to the main branch.